geoffrich/seattlejs-slides-2023/slides.md

 - Understand the client/server boundary
 - Work with the grain of the web
 - Defaults that set you up for success
-- with the freedom to reconfigure those defaults as needed
+- The freedom to reconfigure those defaults as needed

 ---
 layout: fact